woocommerce/woocommerce/plugins/woocommerce-blocks/packages/checkout/README.md

     -   [Aliased imports](#aliased-imports)
 -   [Folder Structure Overview](#folder-structure-overview)

-Components and utilities making it possible to integrate with the WooCommerce Mini Cart, Cart and Checkout Blocks.
+Components and utilities making it possible to integrate with the WooCommerce Mini-Cart, Cart and Checkout Blocks.

 ## Installation